SModelS/smodels/docs/manual/source/SModelSTools.rst

 A typical
 usage example is: ::

-   smodelsTools.py xsecresummino -s 13 -p -f inputFiles/slha/resummino_example.slha -part 1000035 1000037
+   smodelsTools.py xsecresummino -s 13 -p -n -f test/testFiles/resummino/resummino_example.slha -part 1000023 1000024

-which will compute 13 TeV  LO cross sections (at the LHC) for all MSSM processes with daughter particles (in the pp collision) indicated by the user.
+This will compute the (1000023,-1000024), (1000023, 1000024) and (-1000024,1000024) cross sections for sqrt(s)=13 TeV at NLO for the spectrum given in resummino_example.slha and append them to that SLHA file.

-Two operating modes are available for xsecresummino.
-You can either provide a list of particles to be considered via the --part argument, and the tool will compute cross sections for all according production modes.
-In the example given above, resummino will consider the channels (:math:`\pm` 1000035,:math:`\pm` 1000035), (:math:`\pm` 1000035, :math:`\pm` 1000037), and (:math:`\pm` 1000037, :math:`\pm` 1000037).
+Additional settings, like the PDF sets to use, are taken from the Resummino configuration file, smodels/etc/resummino.py.
+There, also the default threshold for the minimum cross section is set.

-Alternatively, instead of using the --part argument, you may directly provide a list of channels in the resummino.py configuration file, via the "channels" dictionary in that file.
-Note that you can either adapt the resummino.py file in the smodels/etc folder, or provide your own configuration file via the --conf argument.
+Instead of providing a list of particles via the --part argument, one can also directly specify in the resummino.py  configuration file which production channels shall be considered.
+To this end one can either adapt the resummino.py file in the smodels/etc folder, or provide their own configuration file via the --conf argument.
-Finally, the xsec_limit argument allows one to specify a lower threshold on the LO cross sections to be considered for computations of higher perturbation orders.
-This feature is merely meant to speed up cross section computation.
+Note that options set directly on the command line always take precedence over the settings in the configuration file.

 * **The resummino cross section calculation is implemented by the** `XSecResummino class <tools.html#tools.xsecResummino.XSecResummino>`_